JustDeax/JustDeax/README.md

 **Main Project**: [Life Organizer](https://github.com/JustDeax/LifeOrganizer) NOW IN PRIVATE

 **About me**
->I like to keep a Notes system
+>I like to keep a Notes system.
->I study a little philosophy
+>I study a little philosophy.
->I learn English
+>I learn English.
->Working out at the Gym
+>Working out at the Gym.